programs-forensic-science-990x358

 Colleges with Forensic Science Degree Programs

 Pursuing a degree in forensic science can open up an abundance of career opportunities for people interested in the intersection between the legal and medical fields.
-In fact, US News & World Report (2023) shows forensic science majors go on to pursue various careers, including crime scene investigator, forensic DNA analyst, forensic interviewer, and forensic science technician.
-With forensic science degree, including extensive training in a laboratory environment, more specific job opportunities for graduates include becoming a medical examiner; crime lab analyst; toxicologist; forensic biologist; forensic chemist; forensic engineer; forensic odontologist; and criminal profiler.
+In fact, US News & World Report (2022) shows forensic science majors go on to pursue various careers, including crime scene investigator, forensic DNA analyst, forensic interviewer, and forensic science technician.
+With a forensic science degree, including extensive training in a laboratory environment, more specific job opportunities for graduates include becoming a medical examiner; crime lab analyst; toxicologist; forensic biologist; forensic chemist; forensic engineer; forensic odontologist; and criminal profiler.

 So what kind of skills can one expect to learn in a forensic science program?
 According to the American Academy of Forensic Scientists (AAFS), some of the competencies achieved in these programs include how to: